MicrosoftEdge/WebView2Feedback/specs/WebMessageObjects.md

 /// with additional objects.
 [uuid(fd4e150b-97d4-4baf-ab35-d9899575e700), object, pointer_default(unique)]
 interface ICoreWebView2_17 : IUnknown {
-  /// Post the specified webMessage to the top level document in this WebView.
+  /// Post the specified webMessage to the top level document in this WebView
+  /// along with any additional objects that can be injected to WebView content.
   /// The main page receives the message by subscribing to the `message` event of the
   /// `window.chrome.webview` of the page document.
   ///